 The Law Society continues to recommend that there is no requirement to restrict the exemption.
-Also, in the normal course, any benefit would always be subject to the Revenue's power to audit where deemed appropriate.
+Also in the normal course with any benefit, it would always be subject to the Revenue's power to audit where deemed appropriate.
 In the current environment of high medical expenses and the inability of certain dependants to get medical treatment, the proposed amendment would relieve hardship on those parties.